Pylons/pyramid_cookbook/docs/deployment/gunicorn.rst

     bind = unix:/var/run/app.sock
     workers = 4
     preload = true
-    reload = true
     accesslog = -
     loglevel = debug

 For all configuration options that may be used, have a look at the `available settings <http://docs.gunicorn.org/en/stable/settings.html>`_.

-Keep in mind that settings defined within a gunicorn configuration file or command line arguments given to gunicorn take precedence over the settings established within the INI file.
+Keep in mind that settings defined within a gunicorn configuration file take precedence over the settings established within the INI file.

 For all of this to work, the Python interpreter used by gunicorn also needs to be able to load your application.
 In other words, gunicorn and your application